SPRig: Self-Supervised Pose-Invariant Rigging from Mesh Sequences: Discussion

 \section{Discussion}

-Our work brings a new perspective to the data-driven model articulation domain by introducing unlabeled mesh sequences as a source of training data.
-We propose a general fine-tuning framework that specifically addresses the severe temporal inconsistencies arising when state-of-the-art (SOTA) static rigging models are applied to animated sequences that lack a canonical rest pose.
+Our work introduces a new perspective on automatic data-driven model rigging by leveraging self-supervised unlabeled dynamic mesh sequences.
+We propose a general fine-tuning framework that addresses severe temporal inconsistencies in SOTA static rigging models applied to animated sequences.
+Extensive experiments show that our method achieves superior temporal stability on both skeleton and skinning generation tasks, while maintaining or even improving the model’s original static generation quality.
+We hope this work serves as a first step toward deformation-driven rigging and inspires further research in this direction.